HHayman/M19/README.md

 ![Console - When the vertical dash is flickering, the installation and loading is finished.](images/M19_Install.png)

+# rCut - Create cut-offs using the maximally selected rank statistic

 ## Preparing Data

 You need to carry out any exclusions etc in your data set - include the